Northside High School (Fort Smith, Arkansas): Awards and recognition

 In 1992-93, Northside High School was selected as a National Blue Ribbon School of Excellence by the U.S. Department of Education (ED).

-The Northside Quiz bowl team won the American Scholastics Competition Network national championship in Chicago in 1993 and 2001, as well as the 2002 and 2003 Arkansas Governor's Cup Quizbowl Association tournament championships including overall and AAAAA, the state's largest classification.
+The Northside Quiz Bowl team won the American Scholastics Competition Network national championship in 1993 and 2001, as well as multiple Arkansas state championships during the 1990s and 2000s.

 Athletics

 The Northside Grizzlies participate in the 7A Classification from the 7A/6A Central Conference as administered by the Arkansas Activities Association.
 The Grizzlies compete in football, volleyball, golf (boys/girls), cross country, bowling (boys/girls), basketball (boys/girls), wrestling, swimming (boys/girls), soccer (boys/girls), tennis (boys/girls), and track and field (boys/girls).

 The Fort Smith Northside Grizzlies have won various athletic classification state championships, including: